theo-armour/agenda/0-agenda.md

 * 2024-06-02 ~ My brain may be shallow, but my pockets are deep.
 * 2024-06-14 ~ I'm not a leader ~ I am a great individual contributor ~ my dream: great team player
 * 2024-06-27 ~"Why should we subsidize intellectual curiosity?" -Ronald Reagan
+* 2024-07-05 ~ Instead of insulting someone who disagrees with you, ask them why they have that perspective.

 ## Today